arrestoteles/lab-4-path-finder/README.md

 But there are two problems with this implementation:

 1. the path found is not printed, and
-2. it becomes extremely slow on more difficult problems (e.g., try to find the way to Vara).
+2. it becomes extremely slow on more difficult problems (e.g., try to find the way from Skara to Vara).

 We will address these problems in Tasks 1b and 1c.

 ### Task 1b: Extracting the solution

-Now you should write code to extract the solution, which is the list of edges forming the shortest path.
+Now you should write code to extract the solution, the list of edges forming the shortest path.
 For this, implement and make use of the skeleton method `extractPath`:

     List<DirectedEdge<Node>> extractPath(PQEntry entry)

 Make sure you get the order of edges right!

-After this is completed you should be able to run this:
+After this is completed, your output will change:

 ```
 $ java RunPathFinder ucs AdjacencyGraph graphs/AdjacencyGraph/citygraph-VGregion.txt Skara Lerum